The 5 Key Stages to Product Launch Marketing Plan Success—For Any Team, In Any Industry

 - Acquisition channels & communication strategy

-- KPIs & Projected ROI
+- KPIs & projected ROI

-You’ll be taking the lead on the market research and persona development sections of the business case, and you’ll likely be a contributor to or influencer of sales projections.
+As a marketing professional, you’ll be taking the lead on the market research and persona development sections of the business case, and you’ll likely be a contributor to or influencer of sales projections.
 Because, at the end of the day, the marketing department makes money.

 Use Data to Inform Personas & Acquisition Channels

 Persona development that describes features end-users want and the pain points your product solves are key components of a business case.
-(Not sure how to build effective personas?
-Now’s the time to get on that.)

 You may think you know who your audience is, but without clearly defined personas and an understanding of where they shop and how to talk to them so you demand their attention, you won’t hit your revenue goals.
-(Don’t believe me?
-I’m gonna refer you back to Gartner: only 11 percent of marketing teams hit their product launch goals.)
-A big part of the business case focuses on this.

 Gathering Quantitative Business Case Data in Google Analytics